doomed51/doomed51.github.io/_posts/2024-10-16-quick-personal-site.md

 ##### Optionally:

 - Setup custom domain
-- Use jekyll static page generation
+- Use jekyll for making it look pretty with minimal effort